mesutoezdil/WebWithGo-1/README.md

 # WebWithGo-1
 Web Programming with Go

-Sure!
 Let's go through the `main.go` and `index.html` files in detail, explaining each part of the code, why it's used, and how it works.

 ### 1. `main.go` File